UncoderIO/Roota/RootA_Specification.md

   These rules identify the usage of a specific tool (offensive, or living off the land).
 For instance, a rule meant to identify psexec specifically would be a "tool" rule.
 A rule meant to identify psexec and any similar tool, without explicitly identifying attributes that are unique to those tools would be considered a behavioral rule.

  - `IOC Rule`
-  Rules that are created for urgent adversary activity that has little-to-know other detection measures (e.g. wannacry, notpetya, mass & urgent exploitation).
-Mostly for IOCs like domains, IPs, hashes, url.
+  Rules that are created for urgent adversary activity that has little to no other detection measures (e.g. wannacry, notpetya, mass & urgent exploitation).
+Mostly for IOCs like domains, IPs, hashes, URLs.

 - `Generic Rules`
   These rules are meant to identify potential weaknesses in an environment.
 For instance, a rule that identifies weak encryption in Kerberos (RC4_HMAC_MD5).
 Rules that provide only information that has a very small chance of being a true-positive but is good for customers to keep an eye on.
 For instance, the root user account of AWS being utilized.